openspending/openspending/doc/developer.rst

 Test datasets are available in the fixtures directory, both models and data.
 These are loaded in via the ``load_fixture`` function in ``openspending.tests.helpers``.

+Run the OpenSpending test suite by running

+    nosetests

+in the root of the repository, while in an active virtualenv.